 - The Spitz is a small dog breed that looks like a Pomeranian dog.

-- If you are someone who lives in a small space, Indian Spitz can be an ideal pet for you.
+- If you live in a small space, an Indian Spitz can be an ideal pet for you.

 - They require minimal care and are a clean breed.

 - Indian Spitz is friendly and gets along well with other animals and kids.